dmora127/tutorial-ONT-Basecalling/README.md

 Run the included `tutorial-setup.sh` script in the companion repository to create this structure.

 ---
-## Basecalling Oxford Nanopore Long Reads Using Dorad
+## Basecalling Oxford Nanopore Long Reads Using Dorado

 ### Set Up Your Software Environment
 Before basecalling, set up your software environment to run Dorado inside an Apptainer container.